 Our Terminated Employees Audit Program is one of the original documents available in the Library, and it has stood the test of time.
 Then one day, a subscriber reached out and asked a very good question.
 “What should I do when an executive resigns or is involuntarily terminated?”
 This certainly adds more pressure and complexity!
 With a new perspective, we realized the existing program could be enhanced for high-profile staff.

-Our answer was the Executive Exit Audit Program for banks, credit unions, and non-industry specific use.
+Our answer was the Executive Exit Audit Program for banks and credit unions.
 This specialized audit program considers the added risk and sensitivity of a C-Suite termination, and provides appropriate guidance.

 Internal Audit “Engagement Letter”

 As consultants, we present an engagement letter to all of our clients.
 This is our formal contract, and defines all the important terms and conditions of each project.
 It is essential for protecting ourselves, and our clients.
 Whether you have engaged our firm, or another firm in the industry, you are probably familiar with this type of document.